skogsbaer/sum-product/sum-product-en.md

 non-null integers.
 Presumably, `speed` and
 `duration` *should* be null.
 Conversely for the other case.

-This is an quite indirect *encoding* of a sum as a product, with the help of nullable types.
+This is a quite indirect *encoding* of a sum as a product, with the help of nullable types.
 This encoding poses significant risks of being misused: What if `dosageKind` is 1, but `morning` is null, and `speed` is 5?
 Everyone who has been around real-world SQL databases has seen rows like that, and the ensuing